Best things to collect for investment

 9. Dyson Supersonic hairdryer

 Rest assured that you're not alone if you're thinking, Seriously?
 A hairdryer?
 Though it may seem odd, the recently released Dyson Supersonic hairdryer may be worth keeping for the long haul, because it might one day be considered iconic.
+The hairdryer currently retails for $429 at the Dyson website.

 10. Nintendo DS